petekgithub/yummy-yum/README.md

 # Yummy App created with ReactJS

-I used [spoonacular api](https://spoonacular.com/food-api) api For that project.
+I used [spoonacular api](https://spoonacular.com/food-api) for that project.

 - I got an apiKey=undefined erroe because I declared api variables like this: